First Battle of El Alamein: Tel el Eisa

 On 8 July, Auchinleck ordered the new XXX Corps commander—Lieutenant-General William Ramsden—to capture the low ridges at Tel el Eisa and Tel el Makh Khad and then to push mobile battle groups south toward Deir el Shein and raiding parties west toward the airfields at El Daba.
 Meanwhile, XIII Corps would prevent the Axis from moving troops north to reinforce the coastal sector.
 Ramsden tasked the Australian 9th Division with 44th Royal Tank Regiment under command with the Tel el Eisa objective and the South African 1st Division with eight supporting tanks, Tel el Makh Khad.
 The raiding parties were to be provided by 1st Armoured Division.

 Following a bombardment which started at 03:30 on 10 July, the Australian 26th Brigade launched an attack against the ridge north of Tel el Eisa station along the coast (Trig 33).
-The bombardment was the heaviest barrage yet experienced in North Africa, which created panic in the inexperienced soldiers of the Italian 60th Infantry Division "Sabratha" who had only just occupied sketchy defences in the sector.
+The bombardment was the heaviest barrage yet experienced in North Africa, which created panic in the inexperienced soldiers of the Italian 60th Infantry Division "Sabratha" who had only just occupied inadequate defences in the sector.
 The Australian attack took more than 1,500 prisoners, routed an Italian Division and overran the German Signals Intercept Company 621.
 Meanwhile, the South Africans had by late morning taken Tel el Makh Khad and were in covering positions.

 Elements of the German 164th Light Division and Italian 101st Motorised Division "Trieste" arrived to plug the gap torn in the Axis defences.
 That afternoon and evening, tanks from the German 15th Panzer and Italian Trieste Divisions launched counter-attacks against the Australian positions, the counter-attacks failing in the face of overwhelming Allied artillery and the Australian anti-tank guns.

 At first light on 11 July, the Australian 2/24th Battalion supported by tanks from 44th Royal Tank Regiment attacked the western end of Tel el Eisa hill (Point 24).
 By early afternoon, the feature was captured and was then held against a series of Axis counter-attacks throughout the day.
 A small column of armour, motorised infantry, and guns then set off to raid Deir el Abyad and caused a battalion of Italian infantry to surrender.
 Its progress was checked at the Miteirya ridge and it was forced to withdraw that evening to the El Alamein box.
 During the day, more than 1,000 Italian prisoners were taken.